 I am willing to take on anything, anywhere—and I mean it.
-As an executive vice president in the Defense and Intelligence Group, I like to be on the move, volunteering for assignments and tackling challenges.
+As an executive vice president in our defense business, I like to be on the move, volunteering for assignments and tackling challenges.

 Along the way, I’ve been an approachable leader known for my “Tom & Eggs,” informal chats over breakfast with staff touching on everything from career advice and business development to sports.

-Tom Pfeifer is an executive vice president with more than 30 years of experience providing systems and software engineering services across the Department of Defense, civil, commercial, and international communities.
-These projects have an emphasis on enterprise information management, service-oriented architectures, network engineering, and cybersecurity.
+Tom Pfeifer is an executive vice president with 30+ years of experience providing systems and software engineering services across the Department of Defense, civil, commercial, and international communities with a particular emphasis on enterprise architectures and IT-based solutions.

-Tom holds a master’s in computer systems management and a bachelor’s in economics from the University of Maryland.
-He is a member of the Institute of Electrical and Electronics Engineers Computer Society, the American Society of Quality, and the Armed Forces Communications and Electronics Association.
+Tom holds a master’s degree in computer systems management and a bachelor’s degree in economics, both from the University of Maryland.
+He is a member of the Institute of Navigation, the Institute of Electrical and Electronic Engineering Computer Society, the American Society for Quality, and the Armed Forces Communications and Electronics Association.

 Tell us a little about your career journey.
 I’ve been driven primarily by technology and IT capabilities throughout my career.
 When I started at Booz Allen 32 years ago, I worked on a reusable software implementation program.
 I left the firm for a while, working in Taiwan modernizing Navy logistics software systems.
 When I returned as one of the firm’s “comeback kids,” I worked on military satellite communication systems, information dissemination management, and Air Force Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) and IT work.
 For the last 15 years, I’ve been a geographic partner.
 Right now, I’m in Colorado Springs, but I’ve always been on the move.
 As an Air Force kid, I moved around a lot.
 It helped me adapt to many different environments, so I think that works for me.